mckellardw/scMuscle2/README.md

 # Description of meta data
-#TODO: clean this up... convert to table?
+#TODO: clean this up/convert to table
 - **source.label** - shorthand for the publication from which this data was taken (first author's last name plus year final manuscript was published)
 - **sample** - sample ID, specific to each lane of a 10x Chromium run (string of characters with no spaces, no periods, and no hyphens/dashes)
 - **description** - Brief description of the sample.
 Not used by any pipeline.